Seir Kieran GAA: Offaly hurling in transition, 1989 and 1990

-Kilkenny were the heavy favorites in the following year's Leinster Semi-final, played at Croke Park on 17 June 1990.
+Kilkenny were the heavy favourites in the following year's Leinster Semi-final, played at Croke Park on 17 June 1990.
 Instead, Offaly – coached by Paudge Mulhare, with selectors Tony Murphy, Andy Gallagher, Mick Spain and Willie Gorman – won by 4-15 to 1-8.
 Now 33, Eugene Coughlan was once again in cool command, denying Liam Fennelly so much as an inch of space or a point on the board.
 18-year-old Brian Whelahan likewise kept DJ Carey out of contention.
 Two other relative newcomers, Michael Duignan and Johnny Pilkington, also epitomized Offaly's never-say-die spirit, although it was the goals from veterans Danny Owens, Joachim Kelly and Pat Cleary that really signified the rout of Kilkenny.
 The Faithful County advanced to the Leinster Final on 8 July 1990, and claimed the Bob O'Keeffe Cup (by 1-19 to Dublin's 2-11) for a magnificent three-in-a-row, and seven out of the last eleven Leinster Titles.

 As in 1988 and 1989, however, Offaly bowed out at the All Ireland Semi-final stage.
 On 5 August 1990, Galway won by 1-16 to 2-7.
 At a Garda match in Portlaoise a couple of weeks previously, Joachim Kelly had been stretchered off with severed ligaments to the knee.
 Kelly's dynamism was sorely missed against a still-powerful Galway combination.
 Hopper McGrath and a rampant Joe Cooney hit 0-12 between them.
 Owing to their opponents' collapse at half back and midfield, this was enough to overwhelm what turned out to have been a "last stand" for the Offaly team of the 1980s.
 Although players such as Jim Troy, Joachim Kelly, Paddy and Mark Corrigan, and especially Joe Dooley would soldier on for the Faithful County, Paudge Mulhare grasped that the Galway defeat signified the turning of the page: